mate-academy/layout_catalog/readme.md

 Create HTML page with catalog.
 Develop semantic page structure as shown on [the mockup](https://www.figma.com/file/ojkArVazq7vsX0nbpn9CxZ/Moyo-%2F-Catalog-(ENG)?node-id=32249%3A354).

-!!! - use `Header`, `Stars` and `Card` blocks from previous tasks but rewrite them using BEM and SCSS X- remove old `data-qa` attributes
+X- use `Header`, `Stars` and `Card` blocks from previous tasks but rewrite them using BEM and SCSS X- remove old `data-qa` attributes
 X- add `data-qa="nav-hover"` (not just `hover`) to the 4th nav link for testing (`Laptops & computers`) X- add `data-qa="card"` to the first card
-X- add `data-qa="card-hover"` (not just `hover`) to the link `Buy` inside the first card
-- Nav links color is not `black` any more
+X- add `data-qa="card-hover"` (not just `hover`) to the link `Buy` inside the first card X- Nav links color is not `black` any more
 X- add class `is-active` to the first link (`Apple`) in navigation X- Use grid for cards with different number of columns: x- 4 starting from `1024px`